 Most new moms have a slew of anxieties and fears that arise post-partum.
 You might get nervous about bringing your baby out in public in case he cries, or maybe you're worried about maneuvering your stroller gracefully in a cramped café or restaurant.
 Sometimes strangers come to your rescue when you're struggling in public, but other times, you're forced to learn how to cope for yourself.
 Lessons abound when a new baby arrives, and if you're a new mom who's feeling anxious or worried, or just have a plethora of questions, we wanted to do something to fix that.
 We reached out to the MyDomaine Moms Facebook Group to ask for page-turners that make motherhood easier.
 Our readers came together to provide eight books new moms should read and why they were so helpful.

-Tune in to appreciating the unexpected kindness of strangers, rather than letting axiety over your baby possibly bothering others take over.
+Tune in to appreciating the unexpected kindness of strangers who want to lend a hand, rather than letting anxiety over your baby possibly irritating others take over.